Enumeration Algorithms for Conjunctive Queries with Projection: Helper Lemmas

 \section{Helper Lemmas}

-Before we present the proof of our main results, we discuss three useful lemmas which will be used frequently, and may be of independent interest for enumeration algorithms.
-The first two lemmas are based on the key idea of \emph{interleaving query results} which we describe next. {We note that idea of interleaving computation has been explored in the past to develop dynamic algorithms with good worst-case bounds using static data structures~\cite{overmars1981dynamization}.}
+Before we present the proof of our main results, we discuss three useful lemmas which will be used frequently and may be of independent interest for enumeration algorithms.
+The first two lemmas are based on the key idea of \emph{interleaving query results}, which we describe next. {We note that the idea of interleaving computation has been explored in the past to develop dynamic algorithms with good worst-case bounds using static data structures~\cite{overmars1981dynamization}.}

-We say that an algorithm $\mA$ provides no delay guarantees to mean that its delay guarantee can be as large as its total execution time.
-In other words, if an algorithm requires time $T$ to complete, its delay guarantee is upper bounded by $T$.
-Since we are using the uniform-cost RAM model, each operation takes one unit of time.
+We say that an algorithm $\mA$ provides no delay guarantees, meaning its delay guarantee can be as large as its total execution time.
+In other words, if an algorithm requires time $T$ to complete, its delay guarantee is upper bound by $T$.
+Since we use the uniform-cost RAM model, each operation takes one unit of time.